bevyengine/bevy-website/content/learn/book/handling-input/using-input.md

 Instead, input messages are best suited for testing and logging input events, tracking text input, and activating systems or logic that don't rely on consistently repeated input.

-Additionally, if you do choose to use input messages for some functionality, be wary of the `repeat` field on an input message which indicates that the message will be re-sent.
+Additionally, if you do choose to use input messages for some functionality, be wary of the `repeat` field on an input message which indicates that the input is being repeated (such as when a key or button is held down).
 If you do not have some control for dealing with the `repeat` field, your functionality might cancel itself out, or flicker multiple times until `repeat` eventually returns `false`.

 [`ButtonInput` resources]: /learn/book/handling-input/using-input#buttoninput-resources